03ladr/ac-api-py/README.md

 ## To-do
 1) Dockerization w/ convenient brand deploy script

 2) Revised inventory management/recording.
 As there is no longer one contract, this must be revised.
-Perhaps it can be stored off-chain.
+Perhaps it can be stored off-chain w/ event filtering.

 ## Specs